dev-bhatia/SwissCheese/README.md

 # SwissCheese
-SwissCheese - Mouse Behavior Performance Analytics at The Shtrahman Lab, UC San Diego
+Mouse Behavior Performance Analytics Tool
+Built for The Shtrahman Lab at UC San Diego